ikr/annotator-store-lite/README.md

 A backend storage for the [Annotator](http://annotateit.org/), based on PHP/Silex and SQLite.
 You can [see the demo](http://okfnlabs.org/annotator/demo/) of how Annotator works.

-The same server instance can be used for multiple annotated Web pages.
+The same server instance can be used for multiple annotated Web pages on the same host.
 The storage relates the annotations to the page URI-s that they originate from, relying on the [HTTP Referer](https://en.wikipedia.org/wiki/HTTP_referer) header sent with the AJAX request saving an annotation object.